Camping in Redwood National Park

 But first you’ll need a permit.

-You will have to come to the center in person and the permits cannot be issued more than 24 hours in advance so plan accordingly!
+Permits cannot be issued more than 24 hours in advance so plan accordingly!
 Reservations over the phone are not accepted.
 Permits are limited and will be issued on a first-come first-served basis.

 Now that you’ve got your permit, you’re free to choose where you’d like to explore and setup camp.